Harrold Secondary School

 "Apart from the actual school buildings, the site provides adequate school paying fields, school garden, etc.".

 The third of the great Education Acts was that of 1944 which established the principle of County Primary Schools for children up to the age of 11, at which time they took an examination to determine the nature of the secondary school they would attend until they were 15, the most academically able going to grammar schools, the rest to secondary or secondary modern schools.
 Harrold Senior Council School became Harrold Priory County Secondary Modern School in 1946.

 Priory Middle School across the playground January 2008

 Priory Middle School

 In the 1970s Bedfordshire County Council introduced comprehensive education, doing away with the 11+ examination and grammar schools and introducing a tier of school between the old County Primary and County Secondary Schools.
 Thus Lower Schools now taught children aged 4 to 9, Middle Schools from 9 to 13 and Upper Schools from 13 onwards.
-Harrold Priory County Secondary Modern School thus became Priory Middle School.
+Harrold Priory County Secondary Modern School became Priory Middle School.
 In 2011 Priory Middle School closed on conversion to an academy.